-In his speech, President Higgins will speak about the consequences of economic and social inequalities that have been laid bare by the pandemic, and he will call on the ILO to protect the rights of vulnerable workers.
+In his speech, President Higgins spoke about the consequences of economic and social inequalities that have been laid bare by the pandemic, and called on the ILO to protect the rights of vulnerable workers.

 The work of the ILO is inspired by the 1944 Declaration of Philadelphia, of which Irishman Edward Phelan was the principal author.
 In February 2015, President Higgins paid tribute to Edward Phelan in his “Future of Work” speech, which is available here.

 Since his inauguration in 2011, President Higgins has sought to promote greater public debate about societal change, engaging with a number of significant topics.
 One of those key themes has been the issue of economic policy, and policy-making.
 In many of his speeches, President Higgins has spoken of the importance of promoting greater understanding of, and public engagement with, economic policy, of decision-making processes, and of the policies that might replace those that have resulted in growing inequality and threats to the planet.

 - President hosts seminar ‘Rethinking the Role of the State in Fostering a Sustainable and Inclusive Economy’ (2019)